Skip to Content

 3. Financial Arrangements

-4. Note that students in the Juris Doctor – Master of Environmental Law and Policy dual degree program can also pursue the Juris Doctor – Master of Earth and Environmental Resource Management with the School of the Environment at the University of South Carolina.
+4. Students in the JD/MELP. program can also pursue the J.D./MEERM with the School of the Environment at the University of South Carolina.
 A student can earn all three degrees in four years.

 N. Children’s Law Concentration Program.

-Students enrolled in the J.D. program have the ability to earn a concentration in an area of law that benefits children and families.
+Students enrolled in the J.D. program can earn a concentration in an area of law that benefits children and families.
 These areas include family law, juvenile justice, education law, and child protection and welfare.
 Students who complete the designated Children’s Law Concentration curriculum will receive a certificate of concentration.
 The concentration will be noted on the student's law school transcript and the student will receive a certificate recognizing the achievement.
 To receive a Children’s Law Concentration a student must:

 1. Complete an “Intent to Seek Children’s Law Concentration” form and submit it to the Director of Externships and Special Academic Programs.

-2. Complete at least 4 courses from the established Children’s Law Concentration curriculum.
+2. Complete at least four courses from the established Children’s Law Concentration curriculum.

-3. Complete the law school 30-page writing requirement either through one of the designated Children’s Law Concentration writing courses or an approved Supervised Legal Research paper.
+3. Complete the law school graduation writing requirement either through one of the designated Children’s Law Concentration writing courses or an approved Supervised Legal Research paper.

 4. Complete an approved experiential course in Children’s Law.

 5. Attend the required Children’s Law Concentration speaker series presentations.
-Participating students must attend a minimum 2 presentations during their second year and 2 presentations during their third year.
-A student who applies for the Children’s Law Concentration in their third year must attend all 4 presentations during their last year.
+Participating students must attend a minimum of two presentations during their second year and two presentations during their third year.
+A student who applies for the Children’s Law Concentration in their third year must attend all four presentations during their last year.

 Challenge the conventional.
 Create the exceptional.
 No Limits.